ShawXh/node2ket/README.md

 - -outputemb (int) Set to 1 to output embeddings.
 - -node-emb (str) Path of output full-dimensional node embeddings.
 - -sub-emb (str) Path of output sub-embeddings, from which the full-dimensional embeddings can be recovered.

+Others:
+- -seed (int) The random seed.
+- -thread (int) The nubmer of CPU threads.
+- -samples (int) The number of running iterations (in million).
+Set to 1 means running for 1 million iterations.

 # Experiments